moneyjac/moneyjac/README.md

-- 👋 Hi, I’m @moneyjac
+- 👋 Hi, I’m Jacob
 - 👀 I’m interested in computers and programming
-- 🌱 I’m currently learning many Programming languages like c++
+- 🌱 I’m currently learning many Programming languages like c++, c# and many more
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- ⌨️ I know my way around HTML, JS, CSS, Python.

 <!---
 moneyjac/moneyjac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.